Agoric/agoric-sdk/packages/SwingSet/docs/liveslots.md

 Some useful things cannot be serialized: they will trigger an error.

 * Functions: this may be fixed, but for now only entire objects are pass-by-presence, and bare functions cause an error.
 This includes resolvers for Promises.
 * Mixed objects: objects with both function properties and non-function properties.
-We aren't really sure how to combine pass-by-presence and pass-by-copy, however look at issue #2069 ("auxilliary data") for some plans.
+We aren't really sure how to combine pass-by-presence and pass-by-copy, however look at issue #2069 ("auxiliary data") for some plans.
 * Non-frozen objects: since the receiving end would not automatically get updated with changes to a non-frozen object's properties, it seems safer to require that all values be frozen before transmission

 Uncertain: